- France won their first world title in 1998

 In the two decades since then, the former central defender has forged a successful coaching career, and recently took part in the Final Draw for Russia 2018, an occasion on which he was able to get close once more to a Trophy that has brought him so much joy and so many happy memories.
 To mark the 20th anniversary of French football’s finest hour, Blanc looked back on France 1998 in an exclusive interview with FIFA.com.

-FIFA.com: Twenty years on from France 1998, give us three words that sum up the whole experience?
+FIFA.com: Reflecting on France 1998, give us three words that sum up the whole experience?